IKEA pencil: Overview

 IKEA orders 5.2 million pencils yearly for its Canadian stores alone, and the company does not disapprove of customers that put them to other uses such as craft projects or works of art.
 The Dutch artist Judith Delleman constructed a chair out of hundreds of them.
 When an IKEA store first opened in South Korea, two years' worth of free pencils were consumed in the span of two months.

 Being disposable, the pencils are also used by surgeons to mark osteotomy cuts in craniofacial and maxillofacial surgery.
 Another application of pencils is to draw electronic circuits, and IKEA pencils have been used in the fabrication of free chlorine sensors for drinking water.

-In 2014, Ikea released an advertisement on their various Social Media profiles about their free pencils, with the label "Absolutely familiar.
-Entirely free", in an attempt to mock a new Apple product.
+In 2015, IKEA released an advertisement on their various social media profiles about their free pencils, with the label "Absolutely familiar.
+Entirely free", in an attempt to mock the new Apple Pencil.

+In 2023, IKEA in Singapore celebrated its 45th anniversary in the country by launching a long version of the pencil by extending the "o" in "long" with it being 45 centimeters long.
+“As a nod of appreciation to the people who have supported the brand over the years, we thought it would be fun to create some nostalgia with the iconic IKEA pencil that we all know and love,” said Asheen Naidu, Executive Creative Director at TBWA\Singapore.